Do I have to have a bachelor's degree in engineering in order to apply to one of your programs?

 Can I switch programs once I'm admitted?

 Yes.
 After one semester, students may request transfer into one of the other engineering master's programs.
-Approval is based on a review by the potential new program.
+Approval is based on a review by the current program and approval by the new program.

 Can I switch to a Ph.D. program before I finish my master's?